latompa/eligible-ruby/README.md

 - Refactoring Code
 - More test cases
 - Removed legacy endpoint for *plans*, *coverage* should be used instead.
+- Removed legacy endpoint for *services*, *coverage* should be used instead.
 - List of contributors and documentation updated.
 - Gemfile updated, dependencies updated as well.
 - Removed json gem in favor of multi_json
+- Fixed the code to let the users make x12 requests at anytime.

 #### 2.4
 - New endpoint for Tickets